SpiderInk/frogteam/README.md

 - Validation of Team Members to prompts, for now use Team Lineup view to manually validate that all members are aligned with a system prompt.
 If you see: TypeError: Cannot read properties of undefined (reading 'content') this is likely the issue.
 - If you paste into the prompt text area UI formatting may not work, it will save so just close and open the editor window for now.

-## Tasks/Roadmap
+## Tasks
 - **IMPORTANT** Need to start including conversation/history for instance sending in the lead-architect's original instructions
     - When @directed send that member's original ask
     - When Project send in all the original assignments the lead-architect assigned

+- make standard commands to start a project and save the project file as a state file for the User Prompt
+    - **Make Sure Project/Directed Instructions are in the History with a clear way to collect**

 - BUG: sometimes toolCall definitions or results are bad and the process errors out
+    - maybe just try catch and report/log/add history what happened?
 - BUG: paste into prompt breaks HTML view until close/re-open (of that view) (data is saved correctly)
 - BUG: function call history seems to list number of characters as arguments make this more meaningful
+    - was this corrected? - nope, now they show args: [object Object]

 - MESS: generateUniqueId() in WebView HTML files needs consolidation
+    - can a WebView use <script> tags for local files?
 - MESS: CSS in WebView HTML files needs consolidation

-- make standard commands to start a project and save the project file as a state file for the User Prompt
+    - can a WebView use <style> tags for local files?

+- configuration for a time or token limit by model/team member
-- implement team member token limits/time limits
+    - implement team member token limits/time limits/request token limits
+    - this will require tracking
+    - the lead architect will need to be aware of these constrains when giving out assignments

 - Implementing Other Model Sources
     - start by only abstracting queueMemberAssignment this means that the lead-architect will only work with openai models
-        - Langchain has been started and allows a team member to be attached to a Bedrock model **in testing**
         - bedrock boto3
-            - LLAMA
         - hugging face
+            - is there a standard way?
         - bedrock gateway?
+            - Show people how to setup the converse API in ECS/Lambda
         - azure?

-- set up a queue to process requests from
-    - only process one item at a time

-- git integration
-    - stash first
-    - new branch first
-    - PR generation

-- configuration for a time or token limit by model/team member
-    - this will require tracking
-    - the lead architect will need to be aware of these constrains when giving out assignments

-## What's Next?
+## Backlog
 - prompt library sharing platform
-- mlflow experiment tracking
 - add chromadb instance (optionally?)
     - URL/Internet or local disc content
     - file type based
 - implement chunking strategy for the solutions code base
 - implement chunking strategy for the history
 - implement chunking strategy for documentation
-- implement search
+- implement search history/code search
+- MLFlow experiment tracking
+- set up a queue to process requests from
+    - only process one item at a time
 - on demand web crawl that will chunk and store in local Chroma
 - enable RAG on/off for generation
 - In History